ramalok/mitags_extraction_protocol/README.md

 # Install and check :

-        you need to have  1. perl,  2. python and  install 3. hmmer3 executable (v3.0rc2)
+        You need to have  1. perl,  2. python and  install 3. hmmer3 executable (v3.0rc2).
+        It is key that you use hmmer-3.0rc2 (install instrcutions below).
+Make sure this version is called always.
+        Once you install everything and you've sucessfully run the tests, then you need to add routes to corresponding scripts

 1. Download : miTAGs_extraction_protocol.zip :     wget https://github.com/ramalok/mitags_extraction_protocol/archive/master.zip
 2. Unzip: unzip master.zip